Build your own UI

 Learn how to build your own mobile Chat UI with the Kustomer Core SDK.

-The Kustomer Core SDK exposes APIs in the form of provider interfaces that allow you to create your own UI and send information into Kustomer APIs.
+The Kustomer Core SDK exposes APIs as provider interfaces that allow you to create your own UI and send information into Kustomer APIs.

-This guide shows you how to use the Kustomer Core SDK to build your won mobile chat and knowledge base UI for iOS.
+This guide shows you how to use the Kustomer Core SDK to build your own mobile chat and knowledge base UI for iOS.

 Visit Access the Knowledge Base to learn how to work with the knowledge base with the Kustomer Core SDK.